openwpm/openwpm-crawler/deployment/gcp/README.md

 ### Configure the GCP Project

-- `gcloud login` to authenticate with GCP.
+- `gcloud auth login` to authenticate with GCP.
 - `gcloud config set project $PROJECT` to the project that was created.
 - `gcloud config set compute/zone us-central1-f` to the default region you want resources to be provisioned.
     - [GCP Regions](https://cloud.google.com/compute/docs/regions-zones/) for current list of regions.